xompage/Nyuu-obfuscated/bench/info.md

 ------------

 -   The old Newspost doesn't support multiple connections, so (performance wise) generally falls behind the more modern clients that do.
+However, the threaded fork makes up for this.
 It’s memory footprint is miniscule compared to what we have today, though the difference may not matter so much nowadays.
 As this was mostly for reference purposes, the following points won't discuss this client.

 -   Results for Sanguinews seems unusually slow.
 I don’t know what the reason for this is, but if anyone knows, please do tell.
 Regardless, the following